openstax/napkin-notes/phil/s010-fe-stories.md

+FE stories ordered by dependencies so they can be worked on in parallel.

+# All stories by Epic

 Epic e013 T-View-Dashboard
 - [3] u305 Teacher Views Monthly calendar
 - [XXX] u307 Teacher Views List form of their dashboard